-Parish officials: Wednesday morning commuters should expect delays on LA 1
+Wednesday morning commuters should expect delays on LA 1 for equipment hauling

 Latest Weather Blog

-Parish officials: Wednesday morning commuters should expect delays on LA 1
+Wednesday morning commuters should expect delays on LA 1 for equipment hauling

 PORT ALLEN - Drivers on the west side of the river should be prepared for heavy traffic Wednesday morning.
 Well, heavier than usual.